countable-web/open-source-corporation/engineering/OPERATIONS.md

 cp docker-compose.override.yml.template docker-compose.override.yml
 ```
 docker-compose.override.yml should be in `.gitignore`

+## Backups
+*ALL* production data of ours and clients' must be backed up.
+We must have reasonable evidence that backups can actually be restored.
+For example, periodically update your development environment's database using a backup from production.

 ## Deployment

 While everything uses Docker as described above, every project is basically a unique unicorn in terms of hosting.
 There is an intent to at least standardize a CI solution, possibly Jenkins.
 Only one project currently has this set up.